 - For wireless connections, you’ll either have a satellite dish or an antenna fixed to your property.

 If you’re still not sure, you can contact your NBN provider and ask.
-Otherwise you can check your address on the NBN Co website to see if you have NBN in your area and if your home is connected or when it is expected to be rolled out to your home.
+Otherwise, you can check your address on the NBN Co website to see if you have NBN in your area and if your home is connected or when it is expected to be rolled out to your home.
 You’ll also be able to see which NBN connection type you have at your home.

-Who connects NBN to your house and does it cost to install the NBN?
+Who connects NBN to your house?

 The NBN will be installed in your home or local area depending on the connection type you receive by NBN Co, free of any charges.
 However, you will need to pay your internet bill, as you would any other internet service, to your NBN provider, for supplying your service.
 Once you’ve chosen which internet company you want your NBN plan with, that provider will then set up installation (if required), including connecting your modem to the NBN.